taeastmo/16BMB_manual/docs/source/hpmca.rst

 Acquisition
 -----------

-- To start data collection, press ‘Erase’ and then ‘On’ in ‘Acquisition’ panel.
+- To start data collection, press :guilabel:`&Erase` and then :guilabel:`&On` in 'Acquisition' panel.
-- To stop data collection and to save, press ‘Off’ in ‘Acquisition’.
+- To stop data collection and to save, press :guilabel:`&Off`.

 .. _elapsed_time: